 Recent marketing research has revealed that Millennials aren’t especially brand conscious or brand loyal.
 But that might be a bit misleading, since kids have always been skeptical about consumer product marketing, especially hard-sell tactics.

-Digital and social-media is changing everything, especially consumer behavior.
+On Demand Digital and social-media is changing everything, especially consumer behavior.
 This impact is greatest in the early stages of the purchasing pathway, when consumers are discovering brands and searching for product options.
 The industry is still adjusting to this change; new sales channels have arisen and established channels are changing and blending with the new.